 Chapter 5.
 Decolonising gender: Witches, nomads and the colonial rule

 Chapter 6.
 Abyssal lines in borders, race and knowledge: A decolonial perspective on the EU-Turkey joint action plan.

 Avin Mesbah and Sergejs Asilgarajevs

 Chapter 7.
-Over our dead bodies: The death project, egoism and the existential dimensions of decolonization.
+Over our dead bodies: The death project, egoism and the existential dimensions of decolonisation.

 Juan Carlos Finck Carrales is a Lecturer of Social Sciences and Urban Planning at Roskilde University (RUC) in Denmark.
 He teaches and supervises research at the International Bachelor in Social Sciences, the Bachelor in Global Humanities and the Master of Nordic Urban Planning Studies (NUPS).
 He also coordinates the Language Profile Program of RUC where he is responsible for the Spanish Language Profile.
 He is part of the Mobility, Space, Place, and Urban Studies (MOSPUS) research group.
 He holds a PhD degree in Social Sciences from the Program of Society, Space and Technology of RUC.
 His inter- and transdisciplinary research intersects the fields of Policymaking, Mobility, Decolonial Studies, and Urban and Transport Planning by making the use of ethnographic, participatory, interactive and mixed methods.
 He has participated in urban projects and formalization processes of transport services in Mexico City, whose outcomes have been reproduced in the media and have influenced the policymaking and regulation of the city.
 He is a consultant for the Integral Mobility Program of Mexico City 2020-2024.